-For 2013 I’m planning to do some more hikes in the alps again and if possible also stay in some of the cabins up on top.
-Then I have planned a two week trip along the west coast of the USA, photographing the spectacular coasts between Seattle and San Francisco.
+For 2013 I’m planning to do some more hikes in the Alps again and if possible also stay in some of the cabins up on top.
+Then I have planned a two week trip to the west coast of the USA, photographing the spectacular coasts between Seattle and San Francisco.

 It’s hard to name one favourite place.
-I love to be at the coast but I also like the mountains.
-Currently I’d say the Isle of Skye in Scotland is my overall favourite place since it contains both, spectacular coasts and mountains.
+I love to be on the coast but I also like the mountains.
+Currently, I’d say the Isle of Skye in Scotland is my overall favourite place since it contains both, spectacular coasts and mountains.
 But this might change as many travels are planned for the future and there’s still a lot to see.

 As for music, Heavy, Progressive and Death Metal are my favourites.
 I like the old Nightwish music or for example Children of Bodom.
 But I also listen to Ludovico Einaudi.